-School of Geography, Earth and Environmental Sciences, University of Birmingham, UK
+School of Geography, Earth and Environmental Sciences, University of Birmingham, United Kingdom

-A PhD candidate in Geography and Environmental Sciences at the University of Birmingham, UK, Komalirani Yenneti's groundbreaking research on the socio-political dimensions of renewable energy projects highlights the local challenges associated with implementation and the social factors that play a role in the diffusion of renewable energy technologies.
+A PhD candidate in Geography and Environmental Sciences at the University of Birmingham, United Kingdom, Komalirani Yenneti’s groundbreaking research on the socio-political dimensions of renewable energy projects highlights the local challenges associated with implementation and the social factors that play a role in the diffusion of renewable energy technologies.